-When the hippocampus is damaged or dying it never registers the event or the knowledge.
+When the hippocampus is damaged or dying it never registers the new event or the new knowledge.
 It’s doesn’t recognize the event, and acts the same as if the event never happened.
 It never sends the message to the other parts of the brain to store the event.

 You can’t retrieve what was never stored can you?